 Put in charge of his young son, Alain leaves Belgium for Antibes to live with his sister and her husband as a family.
 Alain's bond with Stephanie, a killer whale trainer, grows deeper after Stephanie suffers a horrible accident.

 France, 1940.
-In the first days of occupation, beautiful Lucile Angellier (Michelle Williams is trapped in a stifled existence with her controlling mother-in-law (Kristin Scott Thomas) as they both await news of her husband: a prisoner of war.
-Parisian refugees start to pour into their small town, soon followed by a regiment of German soldiers who take up residence in the villagers' own homes.
-Lucile initially tries to ignore Bruno von Falk (Matthias Schoenaerts), the handsome and refined German officer staying with them.
+In the first days of occupation, beautiful Lucile Angellier (Michelle Williams) is trapped in a stifled existence with her controlling mother-in-law, Madame Angellier (Dame Kristin Scott Thomas), as they both await news of her husband: a prisoner of war.
+Parisian refugees start to pour into their small town, soon followed by a regiment of German soldiers who take up residence in the villagers' own houses.
+Lucile initially tries to ignore Lieutenant Bruno von Falk (Matthias Schoenaerts), the handsome and refined German officer staying with them.
 But soon, a powerful love draws them together and leads them into the tragedy of war.Written by

 27 of 32 people found this review helpful.